carderne/zarr-gl/README.md

 ## Roadmap
 - [x] Support a `selector` option to index into additional dimensions.
 Currently only 2D datasets are supported.
+- [ ] Reproject from lon/lat to EPSG:3857 on the fly
 - [ ] Handle chunk sizes other than 128x128.
 - [ ] Appropriately handle non-float32 data.
 - [ ] Add more lifecycle events.